AndresUrregoAngel/aws-sonwflake-streaming-batch-integration/README.md

 * Count with a valide Snowflake account and configure an external stage using the S3 bucket where the data is going to be store for the micro-batching approach.
 * Inlcude a [lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) with [Pandas](https://pandas.pydata.org/docs/) python package
 * Create the two staging tables for both ingestion process on snowflake, find these scripts [here]()
+* Configure the [SNOWPIPE](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro.html) procedure that will carry out the movement from your [external staging](https://docs.snowflake.com/en/user-guide/data-load-s3-create-stage.html) `S3` into the micro-batch staging table

 ### Configuration pipeline